permitio/pink-mobile-demo-app/README.md

 ## Test the Application

-The application consists of three tabs, each of which represents a different type of user פקרדםמשד that could perform different operations.
+The application consists of three tabs, each of which represents a different type of user personas that could perform different operations.

 1. **Manager** - admins that manage agents (representatives) and can assign customers to them so they can manage their plans.
 2. **Representative** - agents that can manage the customers and their plans.
 Here, the permissions are using relationships between agent and their customers to check what they are allowed to do.